 If you are at all unsure about any of these, please contact us for further advice.

 We always welcome potential applicants and will be very happy to show you around the department.
-Please contact either a potential supervisor or the Postgraduate Admissions Secretary if you would like to visit us.
+Please contact either a potential supervisor or the PGR Coordinator if you would like to visit us.

 Stage 2: Finding a supervisor and research topic